New sea lock, what's happening in July and August?

-The sinking operation of the lock gate chamber for the inner head
+The connection of the lock sill to the lock gate chamber of the inner head